 Fig. 3: Schematic drawing of the conformation of Lysozyme, drawn by Sir Lawrence Bragg From Louise Johnson, Science Progress 1966

-“If the structure of a few molecules of a new type can be analysed, a rich harvest is then reaped, because the structures of many others will then be clear by analogy.
+“If the structure of a few molecules of a new type can be analyzed, a rich harvest is then reaped because the structures of many others will then be clear by analogy.
 I foresee the same happening in the protein field.“

 Excerpt from Lawrence Bragg’s application for Medical Research Council Funding, 1947

-The first protein structure solved was that of whale muscle myoglobin in 1957, earning John Kendrew and Max Perutz the 1962 Nobel Prize.
-That decade saw fewer than a dozen further protein structures solved, due to the incredible complexity of, and time required for this technique at the time.
-It was in this context that work began on solving the structure of Lysozyme in 1960, which had first been crystallised in 1937 by EP Abraham and R. Robinson.
+The first protein structure solved was whale muscle myoglobin in 1957, earning John Kendrew and Max Perutz the 1962 Nobel Prize.
+That decade saw fewer than a dozen further protein structures solved due to the incredible complexity of and time required for this technique.
+In this context, work began solving the structure of Lysozyme in 1960, which had first been crystallized in 1937 by EP Abraham and R. Robinson.
 Luckily, two independent well-agreeing amino acid sequences had already been published by both the Jolles and Canfield groups, arming Lawrence Bragg’s team with a reference from which to work back.

-X-Ray generators, linear diffractometers, and a manually operated 3-circle diffractometer were the tools found in the laboratory used for solving Lysozyme’s structure.
+X-Ray generators, linear diffractometers, and a manually operated 3-circle diffractometer were used in the laboratory to solve Lysozyme’s structure.
 Crystals were painstakingly placed, rotated, images captured, calculations made, and the process repeated.
 Calculations were done either by hand or using the early Ferranti Mercury computer to which the group had access at night.
-Once electron density maps were in hand, teams of two worked in shifts full-time for an entire month to align the amino acid sequence with the puzzle of the electron density map.
+Once electron density maps were in hand, two teams worked in shifts full-time for an entire month to align the amino acid sequence with the puzzle of the electron density map.
 An array of equally spaced grid points were drawn onto transparency sheets (similar to those used for overhead projectors, remember those?), and electron densities were plotted on these in series.
 These dots were connected by drawing contours through points of equal density, and the resulting 10,000 sheets were stacked to enable viewing of the 3D structure from above.
 This stack of transparency sheets could then be used to build the physical 3D model.

-Work on the model was completed in time for it to serve as a centrepiece at William Bragg’s 75th birthday celebration, and the structure was presented publicly for the first time at the Royal Institution on the 5th of November 1965.
-Luckily for us photographs from this lecture exist and can be seen below.
+Work on the model was completed in time to serve as a centerpiece at William Bragg’s 75th birthday celebration.
+The structure was presented publicly for the first time at the Royal Institution on the 5th of November 1965.
+Luckily for us, photographs from this lecture exist and can be seen below.
 On the table stands the solved structure of Lysozyme, next to the simple NaCl crystal structure.
-Both are dwarfed by the 10m long unfolded amino-acid chain of Lysozyme which extends beyond the photo toward the ceiling from which it hangs.
+Both are dwarfed by the 10m long unfolded amino-acid chain of Lysozyme, which extends beyond the photo toward the ceiling from which it hangs.
 The folded Lysozyme structure, built at the same scale as that of the unfolded 129 amino acid chain (2 cm per 2 Angstroms) illustrates the remarkable ability of proteins to take on compact functional forms once folded.
 In front of the desk is a Perspex box, within which stacked transparency sheets with contour-mapped electron densities are held.
 It is from these stacked sheets that the structure of Lysozyme was deduced.
 The model survives to this day in the Faraday Museum in the basement of the Royal Institution.

-“The initiation of a project to study a selected protein structure requires very careful consideration; it is rather like a decision as to which new type of aeroplane to build.
-The cost of manpower, time and money is considerable.
-Lysozyme, which Dr Poljak had already studied when he joined the Davy Faraday team in 1960, proved to be a fortunate choice.
-It is the third protein structure to be successfully analysed and the first enzyme.
+“The initiation of a project to study a selected protein structure requires very careful consideration; it is rather like a decision as to which new type of airplane to build.
+The cost of manpower, time, and money is considerable.
+Lysozyme, which Dr. Poljak had already studied when he joined the Davy Faraday team in 1960, proved to be a fortunate choice.
+It is the third protein structure to be successfully analyzed and the first enzyme.
 I have been forced to eat my words in two ways.
-I estimated not long ago that the analysis of a protein required fifty man-years of first-rate researchers' time and a quarter of a million pounds.
-The cost for lysozyme has been about one half in each respect.“
+I estimated not long ago that a protein analysis required fifty man-years of first-rate researchers' time and a quarter of a million pounds.
+The cost for lysozyme has been about one-half in each respect.“

 Lawrence Bragg 1967: Excerpt from Proceedings of the Royal Society of London.
 Series B, Biological Sciences, Vol. 167, No. 1009, A Discussion on the Structure and Function of Lysozyme (Apr.
 18, 1967)